vgvassilev/clad/docs/userDocs/source/user/UsingEnzymeWithinClad.rst

 Configuring Clad to use Enzyme
 =================================
 To enable the use of enzyme within Clad, one needs to configure Clad to use Enzyme.
-This can be done by adding the flag ``-DENABLE_ENZYME_BACKEND=On`` to cmake while configuring Clad build.
+This can be done by adding the flag ``-DCLAD_ENABLE_ENZYME_BACKEND=On`` to cmake while configuring Clad build.
 Thus the overall cmake command should look something like this

 .. code-block:: bash

    cmake ../clad -DClang_DIR=/usr/lib/llvm-11 -DLLVM_DIR=/usr/lib/llvm-11
     -DCMAKE_INSTALL_PREFIX=../inst -DLLVM_EXTERNAL_LIT="``which lit``"
-    -DENABLE_ENZYME_BACKEND=On
+    -DCLAD_ENABLE_ENZYME_BACKEND=On

 This flag instructs the build system to download and build Enzyme.
 Then it is linked as a static library to Clad.